pupaxxo/cock-o-the/README.md

 ### Note

-If you pass these environments variable to deploy script, you can automatize the deployment to the chrome web store
+If you pass these environments variable to deploy script, you can automate the deployment to the chrome web store

 ```js